BrendenEum/Website/content/consulting/_index.md

 - The first hour is free.
 - The next five hours are bundled at $350 (i.e. $70 per hour).
-- Any additional time is billed per hour at $75 per hour.
+- Any additional time is billed at $75 per hour.